flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 The following rules should be followed when creating application IDs.

-- The ID must not exceed 255 characters, must have at least 3 components and must not end in generic terms like `.desktop` or `.app`.
+- The ID must not exceed 255 characters and must have at least 3 components.

   The ID can be split into _components_ at each `.`.
 Each component must contain only the characters `[A-Z][a-z][0-9]_`.
 A dash `-` is only